Applifting/link-shortener/README.md

 - Configure settings.ini with your Client ID and Secret key
 - Run 'docker-compose build', then 'docker-compose up'

+How to test:

+- Run 'docker-compose run web sh -c "pytest --disable-pytest-warnings"'
+- All or most of the warnings should be about async syntax deprecation, as sanic_oauth has old/deprecated versions of dependencies (httpx et al.)

 **/**
 Landing page - Redirects to About